 Entrance into the Program Requirements

 The general theatre major allows students to explore a variety of areas.
 In the freshman and sophomore years, the student should enroll in at least two theatre and two general education courses per semester.
 The minimum grade requirement for Dance Option and Secondary Education courses is B-.
 For all other emphasis areas, the minimum grade requirement is C-.
 Any grade lower than the minimums stated above will not count toward the major.
 Under department policy, students who complete both COMM 401 and COMM 402 satisfy the Liberal Arts language competency requirement.
-All majors must take courses in the following areas: Performance, Design/Theatre Technology, and Theory/History as well as fulfill between four and eight practicums and complete a capstone course.
+All majors must take courses in the following areas: Performance, Design/Theatre Technology, and Theory/History as well as complete a practicum course every semester and complete a capstone course.
 Although timing will vary with each emphasis, it is strongly suggested that all introductory courses be taken prior to the end of the student's sophomore year.
 Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major.

 The theatre and dance major practicum has been developed to assure a breadth of experience in the major.
 Students are required to take at least one practicum for every semester they are a major in the Theatre & Dance Department.
 All practicum credits must be earned for work done at UNH and supervised by the Theatre and Dance Department.
 Approximately 35 work hours are required per practicum class.
 Each practicum course is graded pass or fail.
 The student must meet with the practicum instructor no later than the second week of the semester for job description, procedures, and assignments.
 Failure to do so may result in receiving an “F” for the course.